Henri de Saint-Simon: Life as a working adult

 When he was nearly 40 he went through a varied course of study and experiment to enlarge and clarify his view of things.
 One of these experiments was an unhappy marriage in 1801 to Alexandrine-Sophie Goury de Champgrand, undertaken so that he might have a literary salon.
 After a year, the marriage was dissolved by mutual consent.
 The result of his experiments was that he found himself completely impoverished, and lived in penury for the remainder of his life.
 The first of his numerous writings, mostly scientific and political, was Lettres d'un habitant de Genève, which appeared in 1802.
 In this first work, he called for the creation of a religion of science with Isaac Newton as a saint.
-Around 1814 he wrote the essay "On Reconstruction of the European Community" and sent it to the Congress of Vienna.
-He proposed a European kingdom, building on France and the United Kingdom.

-In 1817, in a treatise entitled L'Industrie, he began to propound his socialist views, which he developed further in L'Organisateur (1819), a periodical on which Augustin Thierry and Auguste Comte collaborated.
-One of Saint-Simon's major beliefs was that the world should be linked with canals.
+Saint-Simon's earliest publications, such as his Introduction aux travaux scientifiques du XIXe siècle (Introduction to scientific discoveries of the 19th century (1803) and his Mémoire sur la science de l'homme (Notes on the study of man) (1813), (the latter of which is a eulogy to Napoleon), demonstrate his faith in science as a means to regenerate society.

-L'Industrie caused a sensation, but brought few converts.
-A couple of years later in his writing career, Saint-Simon found himself ruined, and was forced to work for a living.
+A few years into his writing career, Saint-Simon found himself ruined and was forced to work for a living.
 After a few attempts to recover his money from his former partner, he received financial support from Diard, a former employee, and was able to publish in 1807 his second book, Introduction aux travaux scientifiques du XIX siècle.
 Diard died in 1810 and Saint-Simon found himself poor again, and this time also in poor health.
-He was sent to a sanatorium in 1813, but with financial help from relatives he had time to recover his health and gain some intellectual recognition in Europe.
+He was sent to a sanatorium in 1813, but with financial help from relatives, he had time to recover his health and gain some intellectual recognition in Europe.
 In February 1821 Du système industriel appeared, and in 1823–1824 Catéchisme des industriels.

-Death and legacy
+Around 1814 he wrote the essay "On Reconstruction of the European Community" and sent it to the Congress of Vienna.
+He proposed a European kingdom, building on France and the United Kingdom.

+For his last decade, Saint-Simon concentrated on themes of political economy.
+Together with Auguste Comte, (then only a teenager), Saint-Simon projected a society bypassing the changes of the French Revolution, in which science and industry would take the moral and temporal power of medieval theocracy.
+In his last work however, Le Nouveau Christianisme (The New Christianity) (1825), Saint-Simon reverted to more traditional ideas of renewing society through Christian brotherly love.
+He died shortly after its publication.

+Suicide attempt

 On March 9, 1823, disappointed by the lack of results of his writing (he had hoped they would guide society towards social improvement), he attempted suicide in despair.
 Remarkably, he shot himself in the head six times without succeeding, losing his sight in one eye.

-Finally, very late in his career, he did link up with a few ardent disciples.
-The last and most important expression of his views is Nouveau Christianisme (1825), which he left unfinished.
+Death

-He was buried in Le Père Lachaise Cemetery in Paris, France.
+He died on 19 May 1825 and was buried in Le Père Lachaise Cemetery in Paris, France.